 Developmental math refers to introductory level courses that do not satisfy degree requirements in the University of Wisconsin system.
 The primary function of the developmental courses is to provide students with the skills they will need for success in the degree credit algebra courses.
 Current developmental math course offerings are MAT 090 Pre-algebra, MAT 091 Elementary Algebra, and MAT 081 Topics in Geometry.
 Course offerings may vary by semester and campus, so students should check their campus course schedule for up-to-date course information.

-Important information to know about Developmental Math courses:
+Important information about Developmental Math

 - Students may be required to take one or more of the developmental math courses because of high school credit deficiencies or low math placement test scores.